Posted April 22nd, 2019 by Amy Danise

 - Use online calculators: Don't feel like you need to calculate a number by yourself.
-There are lots of free life insurance calculators online, such as this calculator from Life Happens, an industry group.
-Life Happens also has an online brochure with a needs analysis worksheet.
+There are lots of free life insurance calculators online.

 - Ask a professional: An experienced life insurance agent can help you calculate your need.

 - Unique circumstances require special help: If your financial needs are more complex, a financial planner can help.
 For example, if you have a special needs child who will need lifelong financial support, a financial planner can help you structure a plan, advise on a trust and find the right life insurance product.

 Other ways to calculate how much life insurance you need